Trump: Give me the wall, I'll give you 'Dreamers'

 "We’d love to take care of DACA, but we’re only going to do it under these conditions," he concluded, laying down a red line as Congress gears up for yet another round of fights to fund the government.

-He also demanded future legislation further restrict visa overstays and so-called "chain migration," and end the visa lottery.
+He also demanded that future legislation further restrict visa overstays and so-called chain migration, and end the visa lottery.

 Among the issues complicating the funding battle to keep the government running is what to do about "Dreamers," which has remained an open question since the Justice Department announced last fall that it would end the Obama-era program that allowed young people who came to the United States illegally as children to remain in the country.